 - Physical Education and Health

-Field study trips are organized for each middle school year to bring learning to life.
+Field study trips are for each middle school year to bring learning to life.

-Middle school students have opportunity to participate in student council and take leadership positions in the school.
+Middle School students have the opportunity to participate in student council and take leadership positions in the school.

-KCA students learn from age 3 that everyone can make a difference.
-In middle school students take action through community project which gives students opportunity to develop awareness of needs of others and the environment.
+KCA Students learn from age three that everyone can make a difference.
+In middle school, students take actions through community project which gives students the opportunity to develop awareness of others needs and environment.
 Action and community service is the result of an in-depth inquiry in their subject areas.